ugultopu/JavaScript-Gotchas/README.md

   toString: () => { console.log('this is', this) },
 };
 date.toString();
-// this is <we observe that `this` is the global object.
+// this is <the global object.
 That is, `this` is the object named "global" on Node.JS, and "window" on a web browser>
 ```

 The same example when we use a conventional function: